Camper Information

 Check-In / Parking

 • Check-in at Adams’ Pack Station prior to hiking in.
-This allows the pack station to contact the volunteer host to let them know you are on your way.
+They will contact the Host at Camp to let them know you are on your way.
 This also means that your group must check-in prior to 5 pm.
-Plan for at least a three hour hike.
+Plan for at least a two-three hour hike.

-• Parking is at a premium.
-If you arrive on Friday, you should not have a problem parking.
-Purchase an adventure pass for $5/day from the pack station (one for each day of your trip).
-If you arrive on Saturday, you have two choices: 1) purchase an adventure pass for both Saturday and Sunday ($10 total) and park in the parking lot or along the road; 2) Park at Adams’ Pack Station for $30/night.
+• Parking is highly competitive on the weekends (if you come on Friday, you should not have a problem parking).
+Purchase an Adventure Pass for $5/day from the pack station (one for each day of your trip).
+If you arrive on Saturday, you’ll need to purchase an Adventure Pass for both Saturday and Sunday ($10 total) and park in the parking lot.
+NOTE: as of November 2024, it is illegal to park along the road and cars are being ticketed.

 Directions to Camp